Driver Routing and Scheduling with Synchronization Constraints: Conclusion and Outlook

-Our results show that the instances differ significantly in terms of synchronization potential.
-Identifying attributes that indicate which instances have a high chance of benefiting from the consideration of driver exchanges at intermediate stops or planning on subcontractor level might be an interesting direction for future research.
+Our results show that the instances differ significantly in terms of synchronization potential, which raises a variety of interesting research questions.
+For example, using machine learning approaches to identify attributes that indicate which instances have a high chance of benefiting from the consideration of driver exchanges at intermediate stops or planning on subcontractor level might be a worthwhile research direction.
+Next, exploiting decomposition-based matheuristics that leverage column generation for subproblems also arising in railway or airline crew scheduling, i.e., problems in which trip legs and departure times are fixed, remains an interesting avenue for future research.
+Furthermore, adapting existing column generation approaches to consider intermediate stops seems promising.
 Another path for future research is to integrate the \gls{DRSPMS} with other so far separately solved planning problems such as the assignment of rides to buses.
 From a methodological and a practical point of view, including uncertainty of travel times and developing a robust solution approach is another important step.
 Finally, studying the potential of driver exchanges en route in other real-world applications such as truck platooning, particularly with increasing automation levels, seems promising.